SilasBerger/teaching-website/README.md

 ```

 If you are using GitHub pages for hosting, this command is a convenient way to build the website and push to the `gh-pages` branch.

+## About the plugin-content-material
+- Run `yarn link` in the `docusaurus-plugin-content-material` repo
+- Run `yarn link "plugin-content-material"` in this repo

+To unlink, run `yarn unlink "plugin-content-material"`.